Tulivick/ARSENAL_GSD/README.md

 **A**utomatic t**R**ust e**S**timator based on s**EN**timent an**AL**ysis for **GSD**

 # Folders
-We have four folder in this repository:
+We have four folders in this repository:

 * Arsenal GSD GUI: this project contains a simple graphical user interface for ARSENAL-GSD, where you can run it or explore the source code in order to see how it works;
-* ArsenalGSD: this project contais the ARSENAL-GSD framework, developed to use with GitHub;
+* ArsenalGSD: this project contains the ARSENAL-GSD framework, developed to use with GitHub;
 * Libs: jar files needed to run both projects, Arsenal GSD GUI and ArsenalGSD, except SentiStrength.
 * SentStrength_Data_Sept2011: Modified SentiStrength Data that is used by ARSENAL-GSD